emanuelhfarias/tag-components/docs/docs/basics.md

 <LoadExample file="submit-button.html" />

+<br /><br />

-The example below shows a button with the text being passed.
+The example shows a button with the text being passed.
-Slots can accept any element, if fact, you can pass a tree of elemetns.
+Slots can accept any element, if fact, you can pass a tree of elements.

-#### Named Slots
-TODO

 #### Slots fallback